 Clear consensus regarding surgical timing and surgical indications is lacking.
 Surgery is not performed in presence of joint contractures, edema, advanced age of the patient and uncooperative patient.

 Immediate exploration with possible end-to-end repair may be indicated in some cases of open injury caused by a sharp object.
-If the surgery is delayed, patient is put on physical therapy, as in blunt trauma and avulsion injury, delay of 3-4 weeks.
+If the surgery is delayed, the patient is put on physical therapy, as in blunt trauma and avulsion injury, delay of 3-4 weeks.

 In case of stretch injuries, spontaneous recovery should be watched for some time.